-- No FIREARMS, ITEMS WITH A BLADE (broad heads, knives, saws, etc.) or related items of any kind may be exhibited.
-This applies to actual items, replicated times and item parts.
-Photos are a suitable substitution for actual items. - Show What You Did and Learned: All 4-H members must show evidence of their personal field experiences, research or observations that relate to their exhibit.
-This helps judges understand what the 4-H member did and learned in the process that led to the exhibit. - Proper Credit: Show proper credit by listing the sources of plans or other supporting information used in exhibits.
+- 1. Show What You Did and Learned: All exhibitors must show evidence of their personal field experiences, research or observations that relate to their exhibit.
+This helps judges understand what the 4-H'er did and learned in the process that led to the exhibit - 2.
+Proper Credit: Show proper credit by listing the sources of plans or other supporting information used in exhibits.